-On initial recognition, a financial asset is classified and measured at: amortised cost, FVOCI/L or FVTPL.
+On initial recognition, a financial asset is classified and measured at: amortised cost, fair value through other comprehensive income or loss ("FVOCI/L") or FVTPL.

 Financial assets are not reclassified subsequently to their initial recognition unless the Group changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.